s312569/clj-biosequence/README.md

 -> "C4PYP8"
 ```

-`uniprotProtein` objects implement the protocol described above as well as a few specific functions (see the docs for detailed information):
+`uniprotProtein` objects implement the protocol described above as well as a few specific functions for extracting information from a uniprot biosequence.
+All of the following return either a `clojure.data.xml.Element` or a list of these elements.
+Information can then be accessed using the `clojure.data.xml`, `clojure.data.zip.xml` and `clojure.zip` libraries.

-- `organism-name` - extensive organism information
+- `organism` - extensive organism information
 - `prot-name` - the name of the protein
 - `amino-acids` - extensive sequence information
 - `nomenclature` - extensive naming information